vvscode/docs/docs/sms/sms-rest/sms-rest-parameterization.md

 ---
-title: "Parameterization"
+title: Parameterization
-excerpt: "Provide content that varies depending on recipient with message parameters."
+excerpt: Provide content that varies depending on recipient with message parameters.
 ---
 Parameterization enables you to customize parts of a message for each recipient.